 Are you a victim of insomnia who tries incessantly to catch on your Z’s?
 Turning and twisting restlessly in bed is a common symptom of insomnia and can take a toll on your physical and mental health and hamper your everyday activities.
-Several underlying causes maybe contributing to your sleepless state and you may want, to begin with identifying the root cause of the problem and then go about treating it.
+Several underlying causes may be contributing to your sleepless state and you may want, to begin with, identifying the root cause of the problem and then go about treating it.
 Often people opt for the shortcut remedy of putting themselves in sleeping pills but little do they realize that it can rob them of mental peace in the long run.
-Always adopt an approach of finding ways to sleeping better without drugs.
+Always adopt an approach to finding ways to sleeping better without drugs.

 Ask yourself if you are sleep deprived.
 Are you having trouble sleeping?
 Or is it just a momentary phase that you are going through due to undue pressure from different walks of life.
 Once a while it is okay to not be able to sleep but if you continue to rely on sleeping pills to get those eyes shut you’ve seriously got to consider it.
 Not being able to sleep in the late hours of the night due to overuse of electronics can be understood but it could have deeper psychological reason to it that is ruining your sleep.

 RELATED ARTICLE: The Drink That Extends Sleep Time

 Whatever may be the reason behind your insomnia, you need to realize that it cannot be holistically treated with a mere sleeping pill.
 Take, for instance, your elder parent being unable to sleep at night.
 You definitely wouldn’t just put them to sleep by giving them a sleeping pill.
 Maybe they are in need of companionship and recreation and are feeling lonely which is contributing to their sleeplessness and you might consider transferring them to a home care service for better care.